rainavyas/Adversarial_attack_phone_distance_grader/README.md

 ### pip install torch==1.4.0 torchvision==0.5.0 -f https://download.pytorch.org/whl/cu100/torch_stable.html -> using CUDA 10.0

 These dependencies cover all the requirements to run all the scripts in this repository.

+# File Descriptions

+## pkl2pdf.py

+* Loads the input data from a pickle file - mfcc vectors (indexed by frame, phone, word, utterance, speaker) for Linguaskill-General Data
+* Computes a Gaussian distribution (mean and covariance) by speaker for each of the 47 phones
+* Writes numpy arrays to npz file